 Eastern NE-Sterling

-Southern NE-Sterling sounds about 251% louder than Northern NE-Sterling to the human ear, a 18.1 dBA gap.
+To the human ear, noise in southeastern NE-Sterling sounds about 107% louder than in eastern NE-Sterling, a 10.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Foothill Fwy do you need to be?